tanaymukherjee/Investigating-NYC-Parking-Violations/README.md

 * ```Requirements.txt```
 ```
-Only updated from part 1 here is an additional exercise to install elasticsearch.
+Only update from part 1 here is an additional exercise to install elasticsearch.
 ```

 * ```docker-compose.yml```